It’s no secret that many people discover new software through blog posts, videos, social media and other forms of digital content.

 You can also encourage industry experts from your current user base to review your product.
 Better yet, get in touch with influencers and bloggers.

-Slack’s features page have a carousel of testimonials at the bottom.
+Slack’s features page has a carousel of testimonials at the bottom.
 It features popular companies using their products such as 21st Century Fox, Autodesk, and Zapier.
 It also includes short praise on how using Slack has helped their business.

 Ready to Build Your Content Marketing Strategy?